Will AI Replace Dispatchers? 82% of Route Planning Already Automated

 Emergency situations and customer escalations show just 18% automation [Fact].
 This is where dispatching becomes an art rather than a science.
 When a chemical spill shuts down a highway, when a critical delivery customer threatens to cancel their contract, or when three drivers call in sick on the busiest day of the year -- these are the moments that separate experienced dispatchers from automated systems.

 AI excels at optimization under normal conditions.
 Humans excel at improvisation under abnormal ones.
 A veteran dispatcher knows that Driver A handles stress better than Driver B, that a certain customer will accept a 30-minute delay if you call them personally, or that a back road through an industrial park can save 20 minutes during rush hour.
 This kind of contextual, relationship-based knowledge is exactly what current AI systems lack.
+Emergency dispatchers in particular maintain enormous mental models of caller demographics, neighborhood patterns, and the personalities of responding officers and paramedics.
+None of that translates to a training dataset.

 The Numbers Paint a Mixed Picture

 What is interesting is the gap between theoretical and observed AI exposure.
 Our data shows theoretical exposure at 72% but observed exposure at only 38% [Estimate].
 That gap tells an important story: even where AI could be deployed, many organizations have not fully implemented it.
 Smaller trucking companies, municipal utilities, and regional delivery services often lack the budget or technical infrastructure for sophisticated AI dispatch systems.
+The deployment gap is real and consequential for current employment.

 By 2028, we project overall exposure will reach 74% and automation risk will climb to 68% [Estimate].
 The window for dispatchers to adapt is narrowing, but it has not closed.

-What Dispatchers Should Do Right Now
+What Workers Should Do Right Now

 The dispatchers who will thrive are those who position themselves as the human layer that makes AI systems work better, not those who compete against the algorithms.